GokulAnithaNandakumar/Grocery-List-Open-source-hackfest/README.md

 - Search for items within the list.
 - Remove the last item added (pop).
 - Clear the entire grocery list.
+- Convert the text to speech to increase the accessibility of the user.
 - Export the grocery list to an Excel file.

 ## Usage